United States

 • Features: A fairy-tale like hot spring experience with cascading waterfalls

-• Hot Water Level: HOT
+• Water Temp: HOT

 Kirkham Hot Springs is likely the most popular spring on the list, and for a good reason!
+Kirkham literally belongs in a fairytale.
+Upon arriving, you’ll walk out the lot and down a small set of stairs to these beautiful falls.

 I loved going there in the morning because it was secluded, and there was so much steam coming from the pools—it looked like a fairytale!
+The hot water comes from above, so you can opt to take a “shower” in the hot spring.

 Insider Tip: With a bit of walking, we found that the warmest pool was over a small rock ledge, while the cooler ones were closer to the entrance of Kirkham.